 At the beginning of summer, when snakes first emerge from hiberation, their venom glands tend to be fuller and their bites at this time are much more severe.
 The length of time since the snake last struck can also be a contributing factor.

 The signs of snake bite by a tiger or brown snake are varied.
-They may show some or all of the following signs:
+Snake bite symptoms consist of the following:

 - Sudden weakness followed by collapse.